mikelogaciuk/dockerworld/README.md

 ## About

-Docker images in a form of `dockerfiles` and `docker-compose` for development purposes.
+Docker images in a form of `dockerfiles` or `docker-compose` for development purposes.

 ## Usage